-4 comments on “Guess Who’s Coming to Dinner
+4 responses to “Guess Who’s Coming to Dinner”

 1. I have always wondered if the liberal Hollywood establishment realized how absolutely out of touch they were with the release of this film.
 While I agree with you about the chemistry between Hepburn and Tracy, the rest of the film was silly (except for the great performance by Beah Richards).
 What I’m sure they expected to make a profound statement at the time, was, in fact, ridiculed and mocked by the twenty-something movie-going age group I knew as typical limousine-liberal feel-good BS and was abandoned in droves for the much more profound and important THE GRADUATE.